What Is The Best Crew Cab Van To Buy In 2025?

 By choosing a crew van over a panel van, you’re sacrificing a lot of load space.
 However, you might find that being able to transport all of your crew is more important than having a larger load area.
 Still, having more load space is always a bonus.

-Here are how our contestants compare in terms of their load area:
+Here is how our contestants compare in terms of their load area:

 Ford Transit Custom